|

 Adults and kids

-#98 Buy Matching family pajamas.
+#98 Buy Matching family pajamas

 #99 Shop Resale Shops for Ugly Christmas Sweaters.

-#100 Make Homemade Gifts.
+#100 Make Homemade Gifts

 Think about any gift projects you are planning on completing.

 I waited until the last minute on this one, and almost didn’t get it finished!
 Start early!
+See how to easily do a chalk paint project like this one.

 Fun Things to Do